 2 green apples (wax free), cut in half

 1 large brown onion, cut in half

 Heavy cast iron pan or heavy roasting tray with deep sides (it holds the heat better)

 Make Me Up

-Looking for more healthy baking ideas?
-What about something sweet?
-Check out my paleo cake e-cookbook.
-There are recipes for a lamington cake, a humming bird cake and a double chocolate cake complete with icings and decorating tips FREE here.
+Need an idea for dessert?
+One of my paleo cakes would hit the spot.
+Get the recipes for a lamington cake, a humming bird cake and a double chocolate cake, complete with icings and decoration tips here.